mehulagg/gitlab/doc/topics/autodevops/index.md

 ### At the project level

-If enabling, check that your project does not have a `.gitlab-ci.yml`, or if one exists, remove it.
+When you enable Auto DevOps for a project, ensure that your project does not have a `.gitlab-ci.yml` present.
+If it exists, remove it before enabling Auto DevOps.

+To enable it:

 1. Go to your project's **Settings > CI/CD > Auto DevOps**.
 1. Select the **Default to Auto DevOps pipeline** checkbox to enable it.